NEGRO LEAGUES BASEBALL MUSEUM

 HIGHLIGHTS:

-• The museum is laid out as a timeline of the Negro Leagues and American history.
+• The NLBM is laid out as a timeline of the Negro Leagues and American history.
 Exhibits include hundreds of photographs, historical artifacts and several interactive computer stations.

 • As the centerpiece of the NLBM, the Coors Field of Legends features 10 life-sized bronze sculptures of Negro Leagues greats positioned on a mock baseball diamond as if they were playing a game.